oasisyen/photobox/README.md

 ##[Demo page](http://dropthebit.com/demos/photobox/), [Blog post](http://dropthebit.com/500/photobox-css3-image-gallery-jquery-plugin/)

+## BETA 1.5
+Please switch to branch "1.5" and try out the new beta.
+I've re-wrote a LOT of the code, fixing bugs and adding support for autoplay.

 ## benefits
 * Both the script & CSS are only 7k each (minified script, not gziped)